Last Updated on6 min read

 - Making modification in case of need arises.
 Mid-course corrections.

 - In case some new problems are revealed in the collection of data (survey/consultation process) another phase is commenced.

 - To achieve complete success, it has to be ensured client team is competent enough to maintain the changed system without the support of the consultant, as there is a tendency among organisations to revert to their original states.
 A consultant can thus withdraw.

-- OD practitioners, both internal and external consultants may counsel decision-makers on an individual basis, to work on improving working relationships among the members of group or team, improving relationships among interacting and interdependent organisational groups; and gathering attitudinal data throughout the organisation and feeding this data back to selected individuals and groups who would use this information as a basis for planning and making desired improvements.
+- OD practitioners, both internal and external consultants may counsel decision-makers on an individual basis, to work on improving working relationships among the members of group or team.

 OD is a long-range effort to improve an organisation’s problem-solving and renewal processes, particularly through more effective and collaborative management of organisation culture-with special emphasis on the culture of formal work teams-with the assistance of change agent and technology of applied behaviour science, including action research.